Mouse Control

 House Mice

 House mice are the most likely species of New York mice you’ll encounter.
-They are smaller than deer mice with rounder ears and uniform body color – usually gray, black or brown without the white belly.
+They are smaller than deer mice with rounded ears and uniform body color – usually gray, black or brown without the white belly.
 Their tails are long, thin and hairless.

 House mice have softer fur and were bred to become the domesticated or fancy mice you find at a pet store.